thirumurthis/Learnings/K8s/K8s_Architecture.md

 ### Kubernetes resources- POD:
  ```
- // app pod resource file should have the apiVerion and kind field
+ // applcation pod resource file should have the apiVerion and kind field
- // metadata is mandtoary for all pod sample and it should have the name filed.
+ // metadata is mandatory for all pod sample and it should have the name field.

-  apiVersion: v1  // string identifies the version of the schema this object should have
+  apiVersion: v1  // is a string which identifies the version of the schema the object should have
-  kind: pod // this is the schema this object should have, in this case the object is pod
+  kind: pod // this defines the schema for the object, in this case the object is pod

   metadata:   // necessary field
      name: firstapp-pod //mandatory field, this is used to uniquely identify the Pod among others, we can specify namespace and uid.
-     labels:    /map of string key and values used to orgnize and catagorize object
+     labels:    //a map key and values strings used to organize and catagorize object (pod)
        app: firstapp
-  spec:   //specification and defines the desire state of the object
+  spec:   //specification, defines the desire state of the object
-     containers:  // defines the list of containers belonging to the pod, static list and can't be changed at runtime
+     containers:  // defines the list of containers belonging to the pod, this is a static list and can't be changed at runtime
      - name: name-of-container // name to the container
        image: alpine //name of the docker image an java application